 6. Grieving and Moving Forward

-Saying goodbye after watching someone go through such a profound experience is incredibly difficult, no matter how much time you’ve had to prepare.
-The emotional aftermath doesn’t follow a straight path—some days feel heavier than others, and emotions can come out of nowhere.
-There’s no perfect roadmap for how to handle it, and everyone processes things in their own way.
-What matters most is giving yourself permission to feel whatever comes—whether it’s sadness, anger, numbness, or even moments of peace.
+Saying goodbye after witnessing someone move through such a profound experience brings immense difficulty, no matter how much time you had to prepare.
+Emotional waves rarely follow a straight course—some days carry extra weight, and feelings may rise without warning.
+No single roadmap exists for navigating this period, as each person processes loss differently.
+What matters most is giving yourself permission to feel whatever arrives—sadness, anger, numbness, or even brief moments of calm and acceptance.

 Ways to Cope: